 Mölnlycke’s supply chain for Wound Care Products is robust, featuring independent production units in several geographies and limited production in China.
 Our best estimate per today is that Mölnlycke is in a good position to continue supplying wound care products and antiseptics as normal.
 We encourage our customers to order normal quantities in order to avoid hoarding.

-Mölnlycke product categories for which deliveries currently are affected include face masks, isolations gowns, gauze, scrub suits, and headwear.
+Mölnlycke product categories for which deliveries currently are affected include gloves, face masks, isolations gowns, impervious gowns, gauze, scrub suits, and headwear.
 Should the sourcing situation continue to deteriorate, Mölnlycke will proactively seek to replace backorder components with substitute products, as we believe this is the best available option to minimise disruption for customers.
 If product substitution is not possible, products may also be backordered.
 In any case, customers will be informed well ahead of any changes to the order status.